yinglinglow/yinglinglow.github.io/blog/_posts/2018-04-29-xlwings-pivot-table.md

 So I've been approached to share this link here: https://www.pyxll.com/blog/tools-for-working-with-excel-and-python/

-Mostly a pitch for PyXLL, but also includes snippets of various tools for working with python and excel.
+Mostly it introduces PyXLL, by comparing against various tools for working with python and excel.

-Always helpful to know about alternative solutions out there and their pros and cons (lots of features and seems fairly powerful - if you can convince your company to fork out $250 a year, per user).
+It's always helpful to know about alternative solutions out there and their pros and cons.
+PyXLL seems like there's lots of features and seems fairly powerful - if you can convince your company to fork out $250 a year, per user.

 For me...
 I think I will stick to the free and open source alternatives for now :p